flutter/website/src/content/ui/interactivity/focus.md

 requesting the unfocus.
 The `WidgetsApp` has its own `FocusScope`.
-As `MaterialApp` and `CupertinoApp` derive from `WidgetsApp`, this shouldn't cause an issue.
+As `MaterialApp` and `CupertinoApp` derive from `WidgetsApp`, this would cause an issue in apps in very limited edge cases.
+These cases would be limited to apps that don't start with any of these specific widgets and don't have their own `FocusScope`.
 :::

 ## Allow a control to receive focus